nimiq/developer-center/migration/migration-validators.md

 - Go to the file `$HOME/.nimiq/client.toml`, which includes a dedicated validator section at the end, and paste your validator data into this section.
 - Refer to [this guide](/build/set-up-your-own-node/becoming-a-validator.md#configuration).

-Ensure that you set your `sync_mode` as `full` or `history` in the consensus part of the configuration file.
+Ensure that you set the network to `main-albatross` and your `sync_mode` as `full` or `history` in the consensus part of the configuration file.
 Only full or history nodes are eligible to be validators.

+### Step 2: Download the PoW Chain Snapshot

+This step is intended for those who are setting up a PoW node from scratch and have not yet synced the chain.
+A full database snapshot of the Nimiq PoW chain is available for download via IPFS or Torrent.
+This snapshot is particularly useful before running the Activation Tool, as it removes the need to sync the entire PoW chain from scratch.
+After downloading the snapshot, only a small portion of the chain needs to be synced, allowing you to reach consensus on your PoW node more quickly.

+- IPFS is a decentralized file storage system that allows users to share and access files in a peer-to-peer network.
+You can find the ZIP file of the snapshot [here](https://ipfs.nimiq.io/ipfs/QmRKvFVpTdXagvgZG5cF9qdz13x9DkZhUvwXAS5YMaqTfu?filename=pow-main-full-consensus.zip).
+It will start the download immediately.
+- BitTorrent File: An alternative method, you can download the Torrent file [here](https://repo.nimiq.com/torrents/nimiq-pow-main-full-consensus.torrent).

+After downloading the snapshot, the database file must be placed in the directory where your PoW node is set up.
+Once the database is in place, you can proceed by running the command from [step 3](#step-3-run-the-activation-tool).
+After your node has reached consensus, you can then move on to continue running the Activation Tool to complete the process.

-### Step 2:  Run the Activation Tool
+### Step 3: Run the Activation Tool

 The Activation tool establishes a connection with the PoW chain via RPC, extracting data from your configuration file and crosschecking it with the information in the JSON file within the PoW chain.